-- Continue the development of the Future Land Use Element of the Rapid City Comprehensive Land Use Plan, which may also include contractual services for the mapping component. - Complete and receive approval of the Northeast Area Analysis future land use plan map, road network analysis, and utility plan and infrastructure feasibility analysis. (a.k.a.
-Mall Drive Corridor Study).

-- Complete a corridor and access plan for the US Highway 16 (South) Corridor from Cathedral Drive to Spring Creek (near Reptile Gardens). - Refine and adopt the Pavement Management Maintenance Plan and gather data to maintain the Pavement Management System. - Conduct a travel survey of the Rapid City MPO area for use in the traffic forecasting model. - Complete a traffic forecasting model update with the assistance of a consultant. - Complete a plan for alternative access to the Chapel Valley Neighborhood. - Provide staff support and technical advice to aid the development of the above referenced Special Studies.
+- Continue the development of the Future Land Use Element of the Rapid City Comprehensive Land Use Plan, which may also include contractual services for the mapping component. - Complete and receive approval of the Northeast Area Analysis (a.k.a.
+Mall Drive Corridor Study). - Complete a corridor and access plan for the US Highway 16 (South) Corridor from Cathedral Drive to Spring Creek (near Reptile Gardens). - Refine and adopt the Pavement Management Maintenance Plan and gather data to maintain the Pavement Management System. - Conduct a travel survey of the Rapid City MPO area for use in the traffic forecasting model. - Complete a traffic forecasting model update with the assistance of a consultant. - Complete the Jackson Boulevard Extension Study. - Provide staff support and technical advice to aid the development of the above referenced Special Studies.